 This is the best vegan ranch dip recipe because it delivers a savory dip perfect for veggies, chips, potatoes, and more.
 Ranch dips are made with herbs and spices combined with creamy ingredients. like mayo or yogurt.

-Use this dip like a condiment over your favorite veggie burgers, like this sweet potato black bean burger.
+Use this dip as a condiment over your favorite veggie burgers, like this sweet potato black bean burger.

 Did you know ranch is the number one flavor in most American kitchens?
 We love our ranch!
 And now this dairy-free ranch is making it a well-loved flavor in vegan kitchens as well!